 Veteran Support & Resources

 The Art Institute of Phoenix is proud to have military service members, veterans and their families as part of its campus community.
 Our student military service members and veterans bring a wealth of experience, professionalism and focus to their chosen programs and to the wider campus.
-There are a number of resources within the campus as well as in the general community that will assist students on their academic journey.
-They range from information on navigating the GI Bill ® requirements to our Talk One-to-One Student Assistance Program that offers financial and credit counseling, relationship support and help with transitional and other challenges.
+There are a number of resources within the campus as well as in the general community that will assist students on their academic journey, including navigating the GI Bill ® requirements.

 The Student Portal serves as your online destination for just about everything you need to know about your campus.
 Register for classes, find important contact information, use the online library, review the events calendar, and so much more!